Page Refresh AI/Location Pages

 What does the location page audit check?

-It checks whether the page has enough city-specific proof, unique service context, local FAQs, trust signals, and internal links to rank as more than a city-name swap template.
+It checks whether the page has enough city-specific proof, unique service context, local FAQs, trust signals, and internal links to be more useful than a city-name swap template.

 Is this for local service businesses only?